Madison Bear: Mixed doubles

 Bear also was selected, along with teammate Andrew Stopera, to be the U-25 mixed doubles national team for the 2020–21 season.
 Despite a difficult year marred by COVID-19, Bear made the most of her 2020–21 season.
 At the "bubble" in Wausau, Wisconsin, Bear won the silver medal at the 2021 US Mixed Doubles Championship.
 The silver medal qualified her and Stopera for the 2021 United States Mixed Doubles Curling Olympic Trials, where they finished 9th with a 3–6 record.

 Bear joined forces with Aidan Oldenburg starting in the 2023–24 season, where they finished in 9th at the 2024 United States Mixed Doubles Curling Championship with a 4-3 record.
 Bear and Oldenburg would finish 2nd at the 2024 United States Mixed Doubles Olympic Pre-Trials, qualifying them for the 2025 United States Mixed Doubles Curling Olympic Trials.
 At the Trials, Bear and Oldenburg would finish 3rd, losing to Sarah Anderson and Andrew Stopera 7–5 in the semifinal.

+Personal life

+Bear lives in Madison, Wisconsin and employed as a licensed professional mental health counselor.